 When to limit access to patients

-If you work with a large number of physicians, or you have physicians from multiple locations that shouldn't be able to see patient health information (PHI) for certain patients or locations, it may make sense for you to limit a patient's PHI availability.
+If you work with a large number of physicians, or you have physicians from multiple locations that shouldn't be able to see protected health information (PHI) for certain patients or locations, it may make sense for you to limit a patient's PHI availability.
 This feature is available so that you can conveniently leverage all of the great options and connectivity that RXNT offers, without having to compromise on patient care and patient information security.

 Combine this feature with consent forms or intake forms to make this even easier!